bishal0602/chaotic-canvas/README.md

    - A population of random images is generated.
 Each image is created by using a random background colors and adding polygons with random colors and positions.

 2. **Fitness Evaluation**:
-   - The fitness of each individual is calculated using **Mean Squared Error (MSE)** between the individual's image and the target image.
+   - The fitness of each individual is calculated by computing the average Euclidean distance between the RGBA values of the individual's image and the target image.
 Lower fitness values indicate a closer match to the target.

 3. **Selection**:
    - **Tournament Selection** is used to choose parents for reproduction.
 A subset of the population is randomly selected, and the individual with the best fitness in the subset is chosen as a parent.
 This method balances exploration and exploitation by introducing randomness while favoring fitter individuals.